 6. We really want to have our wedding at a public beach, but are concerned about noise from passerby’s (noisy phone calls, music, loud conversations) interrupting our ceremony.

-A: The term ‘public’ makes it a bit improper for you to try to control the behavior of other people who may be in the area.
+A: The term ‘public’ makes it difficult for you to try to control the behavior of other people who may be in the area.
 When you choose to hold your ceremony in a public locale, it is expected there will be curious onlookers and a certain noise level.
 If you really want a quiet environment, consider a different location such as a hotel/resort that has their own private beach.
 And request to your guests that they enjoy a "technology-free" ceremony and leave their mobile devices turned off.

 7. My soon to be mother-in-law was very outspoken about us having a destination wedding and even went as far as to say we were being selfish.
 We realized early on that everyone would have to travel to our current hometown anyway, so selecting a destination seemed like a fun way for the family to have a vacation together.
 I am at a loss as to how to handle this situation.
 Any suggestions?